NHOrus/srwq-compilation/episode-05.md

 ######Meanwhile...

 "You don't need to drag us all this way, Mr Almer.
-We...we can sort something out."
+We... we can sort something out."

 "Captain Enfield.
 For the last time.
 SHUT.
 UP."